Jvsierra/graphile.github.io/src/pages/postgraphile/extending.md

   builder.hook(
     "GraphQLObjectType:fields",
     (
-      fields, // Input object - the fields for this GraphQLObjectType { extend, getTypeByName }, // Build object - handy utils { scope: { isRootQuery } } // Context object - used for filtering
+      fields, // Input object -
+      //the fields for this GraphQLObjectType
+      { extend, getTypeByName }, // Build object - handy utils
+      { scope: { isRootQuery } } // Context object -
+      used for filtering
     ) => {
       if (!isRootQuery) {
         // This isn't the object we want to modify: